 What To Expect When You Join Our Team

 You can expect to work with a team of amazing people who have tenacity and are committed to getting the work done.
 Why?
 Because our work is urgent, impactful, and more important than ever.
 You can count on doing solutions-oriented and policy-driven work.
 You will have excellent benefits you can’t turn down and a great work-life balance.
 Driving meaningful change is hard work.
 We value the importance of self-care and also know that you have a life, places to go, and people to see.

 This is a full-time position, requiring 35 hours per week.
 PLS offers a very competitive salary within the legal services field and commensurate with experience.
 We offer a comprehensive compensation package with 12 paid holidays, a minimum of 16 paid vacation days, 12 sick days, and 4 personal days each year, as well as paid parental and family medical leave benefits and a partially-paid sabbatical every 7 years.
 We pay 100% of employee premiums for excellent health, vision, and dental benefits plus 100% of the out-of-pocket deductible.
 We also offer a 401(k) retirement benefit with employer contribution, disability and life insurance, and a student loan repayment assistance program.
 Flex time or other alternative arrangements considered.
 PLS is an Equal Opportunity Employer.

 How to Apply

-People of color, LGBTQI individuals, formerly incarcerated and persons with disabilities are encouraged to apply.
+Candidates of color, Bicultural candidates, Bilingual candidates, LGBTQ candidates, and candidates with disabilities are strongly encouraged to apply.